 The AutoNation Price on New Vehicles includes discounts, manufacturer incentives and rebates all in real time.
 This makes for a highly competitive price based on sales trend and our current inventory at the exact time of your shopping experience.
 Our goal is to make your online and in-store experience the fastest, simplest and most convenient shopping possible.
 The AutoNation Price on Used Vehicles is a no-haggle, one price approach.
 Our Used Vehicle prices are based on market research to ensure you get a fair price every time.

 Does the 5-day return policy apply to out of state buyer’s?

-The 5-Day, 250 Mile return policy applies to all Used Vehicles.
-The time and mileage will start when the vehicle is delivered to the customer in state or out of state.
+The 5-Day, 250 Mile return policy DOES NOT apply to vehicles delivered to customers out of state.

 I have a question about my title / DMV paperwork, who can assist me?

 The best information regarding your title or DMV paperwork can be obtained from the Accounting/Title department or CFS (Consumer Financial Services) Department at each store.

 I noticed a very low or incorrect price online; can I purchase the vehicle for that price?

 We sincerely apologize for any inconveniences you may have experienced regarding an incorrect price.
 Unfortunately, there are instances when our systems experience glitches and incorrect pricing may show up on the website.
 Please contact your local dealership to confirm any pricing.
 Quoted prices subject to change without notice to correct errors or omissions, click here for more information

 How long is my maintenance / repair work guaranteed?